With Tesla (TSLA) earnings grabbing headlines this week, China’s largest EV maker quietly marks a historic milestone.

 The battle for EV dominance

-YD has been on Elon Musk’s radar since at least 2011 when he dismissed the idea that the Chinese company could ever compete with Tesla.
+BYD has been on Elon Musk’s radar since 2011 when he dismissed the idea that the Chinese company could ever compete with Tesla.
+He appears less confident now.

 In 2023, Musk acknowledged, “There are probably some companies out of China [that are] most likely to be second to Tesla.”